 The Surprising Link Between

-Anyone who wants to take steps to prevent dementia, Alzheimer’s, and other cognitive decline should start incorporating vinegar into their diet.
-That’s because the link between high blood sugar and dementia is well documented.
+Anyone who wants to take steps to prevent forgetfulness, brain fog, and other cognitive decline should start incorporating vinegar into their diet.
+That’s because the link between high blood sugar and forgetfulness is well documented.

 What does this all mean?
 It’s time to start adding more vinegar to your diet.
 Whatever type you prefer, the effects will be the same – it’s the high acidity that counts.
 So, start stirring up balsamic vinaigrettes and vinegar-heavy cold slaw.
 Or, if you’re brave enough, eat it straight by the spoonful.
 Bon appétit!